iwilldev/hello_wasm/README.md

 You should be able to achieve the same results on Mac, Windows, or a BSD environment given you installed all dependencies properly.

-## Installing rust:
+## Installing Rust:
-First, follow the [Install Guide](https://rust-lang.org/tools/install/) here to install Rust using **rustup** I used the Stable version and that is what you should be using as well.
+First, follow the [Install Guide](https://rust-lang.org/tools/install/) here to install Rust using **rustup**.
+I used the Stable version and that is what you should be using as well.

 ## Installing wasm-pack
 You will also need to install a Rust webassembly packager.